 Making your own caesar salad dressing at home is pretty easy and we think it tastes so much better than store bought.
 For a more classic Caesar, take a look at this salad made with classic Caesar dressing (uses raw egg yolk).

-Food Processor or Blender Helps
+A Food Processor or Blender Helps

 An Egg-Free Dressing with Classic Ingredients

 We know some don’t enjoy anchovies, but in this case, you don’t taste fishiness of any sort, instead it adds a savory flavor that we’re all used to when taking a bite of most Steakhouse Caesar salads.
 You can use whole anchovies or do what we did and use anchovy paste.
 We like to use the paste because we can easily place the top back on the tube and refrigerate for use another day.
 With whole anchovies, you’ll only require one or two from the package, so you’ll need to make a double batch of the dressing or find another use for them.